great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.md

 ```python name="tests/integration/docusaurus/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.py asset_names"
 ```

-This code will list the available Expectation Suites:
+Run the following command to list the Expectation Suites:

 ```python name="tests/integration/docusaurus/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.py suite_names"
 ```